“I was born a punk rocker, I am punk now, and I will die a punk rocker,” says Penelope Spheeris.

 She may be laughing but she means it, man.
 Now 69, Spheeris has long been a groundbreaking figure in Hollywood, a rare female director and early pioneer of rock videos who went on to make mainstream comedies including Wayne’s World and The Beverley Hillbillies.
 In the meantime, she also shone a valuable spotlight on the punk and metal underground with her trilogy of much-loved cult documentaries, The Decline of Western Civilization.

-Never before given a full DVD release, all three films are finally coming out this month in a lavish box set laden with multiple bonus features, extra scenes and audio commentaries, including one by Dave Grohl.
+Never given a full DVD release for years, all three films are now out in a lavish box set laden with multiple bonus features, extra scenes and audio commentaries, including one by Dave Grohl.
 Finally relenting to pressure from her daughter Anna Fox, who supervised the re-release, Spheeris has secured her legacy as a vital cinematic chronicler of underground rock subcultures.
 Here she chats to Classic Rock about the Decline trilogy and chooses some favourite scenes….

 “I was a punk fan when I shot that film,” Spheeris recalls.
 “I had already cut my hair down to one inch.
 I was definitely a fan of the music, and actually it was John Lydon who got me into it.
 I had sort of checked out of music previously to that because it was all disco and really uninteresting stuff.
 But once I got hooked into the Sex Pistols and started going to punk clubs here in LA, I converted.”